Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 Microsoft Fabric Architecture is a comprehensive technical deep dive into Microsoft Fabric's architecture, covering OneLake, lakehouses, warehouses, data pipelines, and how the components work together.

-A comprehensive technical deep dive into Microsoft Fabric's architecture, covering OneLake, lakehouses, warehouses, data pipelines, and how the components work together.
+A comprehensive technical deep dive into Microsoft Fabric's architecture, covering OneLake, lakehouses, warehouses, Real-Time Intelligence, Fabric Databases, and how the components work together.

 Al Rafay Consulting